The Quality of Light:

 PUBLISHED: 27 JUNE 2021

-If you read our article on Nikolai Astrup, which can be found here, you will remember that the Norwegian painter came to London early in 1908 on a sort of creative sabbatical.
-Among the works he noted in the capital’s galleries were paintings in the Victoria and Albert Museum by Karl Heffner, a name one does not now hear that often, if at all.
+If you read our article on Nikolai Astrup, which can be found on the London Overlooked website by following this link, you will remember that the Norwegian painter came to London early in 1908 on a sort of creative sabbatical.
+Among the works he noted in the capital’s galleries were paintings in the V & A by Karl Heffner, a name one does not now hear that often, if at all.

 In his day Heffner was much admired.
 He certainly caught the eye of the art world, and his paintings were exhibited and bought.
 So what did the connoisseurs and the collectors see in him?
 We at London Overlooked have investigated, and we have come to the conclusion that Astrup was right, and that Heffner is worth at least a second look.

-Heffner’s association with England, and in particular with the London art world, owed a great deal to Thomas “Tom” Wallis.
-This prominent art dealer had started out as an engineer, and for a time lived in Australia.
+Heffner’s association with England, and in particular with the London art world, owed a great deal to Thomas ‘Tom’ Wallis.
+This prominent art dealer had started out as an engineer and for a time lived in Australia.
 But on his return in 1862, when he was still a young man in his twenties, he changed direction completely.
-He worked for his father, William Henry Wallis, who had trained as a line-engraver, and who at the time managed the French Gallery at 120 Pall Mall.
+He worked for his father, William Henry Wallis, who had trained as a line-engraver and at the time managed the French Gallery at 120 Pall Mall.

 The importance to Heffner of the French Gallery cannot be overstated.
 Exhibitions of contemporary work were held twice a year, and some of Heffner’s English landscapes went on show in the refined spaces of 120 Pall Mall.
 The catalogue for 1898, for example, lists views of Yarmouth and the Norfolk Broads, as well as Datchet and a backwater on the Thames.
 Several other paintings executed on the Continent were included, and it is obvious that in this year alone Heffner was being afforded generous exposure through the patronage of Wallis.